bdhammel/pyades/README.md

 #### Array dimensions

-Arrays have the dimensions (number of zones, number of dumps)
+Arrays have the dimensions: (number of zones, number of dumps)

 ~~~python
 >>> dmps.nzones